MyPureCloud/terraform-provider-genesyscloud/docs/data-sources/user.md

 page_title: "genesyscloud_user Data Source - terraform-provider-genesyscloud"
 subcategory: ""
 description: |-
   Data source for Genesys Cloud Users.
 Select a user by email or name.
+If both email & name are specified, the name won't be used for user lookup
 ---

 # genesyscloud_user (Data Source)

 Data source for Genesys Cloud Users.
 Select a user by email or name.
+If both email & name are specified, the name won't be used for user lookup

 ## Example Usage